 Closer to Nafplio, you can also spend an afternoon at Tiryns, one of the most important archaeological sites of Argolis and a UNESCO World Heritage site, which is located just outside the city.

 You don't need to go to Greek island hopping to relax on a beach - Nafplio has some gorgeous places to swim not far from the town.

-Follow the Palamidi path along the coast to two of Naxos's most popular beaches, Karathona and Arvanitdia.
-The 6km walk is stunning with the Palamidi Hill (and fortress) on one side of you and the sea on the other, and you're rewarded with a beautiful beach at the end.
+Follow the Palamidi path along the coast to two of Nafplio's most popular beaches, Karathona and Arvanitdia.
+The 6km walk is stunning, with the Palamidi Hill (and fortress) on one side of you and the sea on the other, and you'll be rewarded with a beautiful beach at the end.

 On the way, you'll come to Arvanitia Beach, a small pebble beach with clear water, just below the Palamidi Fortress.
 The beach has umbrellas, sunbeds, changing facilities and a couple of cafes, and a beach bar opens in the evenings.

 Further from Nafplio, at the end of the path, you'll come to Karathona Beach.
-A favourite of the locals, Karathona is a blue-flag, sandy beach framed with palm trees and olive trees.
+A favourite of the locals, Karathona is a blue-flag, sandy beach framed with olive trees.